-Music legend Glen Campbell has gone silent with his descent into the final stages of Alzheimer's, but his new album is a beautiful parting gift from a multitalented performer.
+Music legend Glen Campbell, who passed away on August 8, 2017, has gone silent, but his final album is a beautiful parting gift from a multitalented performer.

 - Posted on Jun 15, 2017

 As the word slowly spread that singer Glen Campbell was in the latter stages of his battle with Alzheimer's disease, his fans came to terms with the fact his 2012 release, Ghost on the Canvas, and its 2013 followup, See You There, which revisited some of his biggest hits, would be the final releases the singer would share with the world.

 As it turns out, though, that wasn't the case.
 The newly released Adiós is highlighted by a number of songs that Campbell has always loved to play but had never previously released on a record.
 Several are covers of familiar songs written or recorded by artists such as Bob Dylan, Willie Nelson and George Jones.
 There are also four songs written by Jimmy Webb, the songwriter who composed some of Campbell's biggest hits, as well as musical collaborations with daughter Ashley Campbell, Vince Gill and Nelson.